richardsc/nb/README.md

 1. Month 1.
 By the end of this period, the tool's function and database structure should be fairly clear.
 Reasonable development steps (perhaps not in order) are:

-    a.
-The author invites others to think about what such a tool should do, probably by pointing them at a github development site.
+  1. The author invites others to think about what such a tool should do, probably by pointing them at a github development site.
-    b.
-The author develops a few alpha versions as a unix CLI tool, probably using python and probably using dropbox for ubiquity across platforms.
+  2. The author develops a few alpha versions as a unix CLI tool, probably using python and probably using dropbox for ubiquity across platforms.
 I till make sense to dogfood the code (to use the tool to take notes on SQL, for example).
-    c.
-The author invites other interested parties to think about what sort of categories of information should be stored in the application.
+  3. The author invites other interested parties to think about what sort of categories of information should be stored in the application.
 For example, the database (as described in a section below) has items called ``tags``.
 Maybe it also should have an item called ``priority``, for example.
 The first step is to set up the database with content that will be useful *in practice*, and not in some abstract sense.
 For example, tags really seem to be essential, so they should definitely go in.
-    d.
-The author starts work on a web version of the tool (probably using django).
+  4. The author starts work on a web version of the tool (probably using django).
 2. Month 2: the author invites other unix users to experiment with the CLI or web versions of the tool.
 3. Later months: mobile versions, the first probably on iphone.